-Bob Bunting, a friend and accomplished professor whose expertise includes hurricanes, joined our small, fact-finding group on a trip to Key West and five other Keys that were hit by Hurricane Irma.
+Bob Bunting, CEO Climate Adaptation & Mitigation Center (CAC), a friend and accomplished professor whose expertise includes hurricanes, joined our small, fact-finding group on a trip to Key West and five other Keys that were hit by Hurricane Irma.
 Here is his narrative of the trip, which he has agreed to share with our readers.
 We thank Bob for joining us and reflecting on his findings.

-UPDATE – Bob spoke Thursday, February 22, 2018 at “Cuba and the Caribbean: What Now?”
+UPDATE – February 22, 2018 – Bob spoke, at “Cuba and the Caribbean: What Now?”
 The full event ran from 8:00 a.m. – 3:00 p.m. and Bob participated in a presentation moderated by WWSB’s Chief Meteorologist Bob Harrigan.
 Focus was severe weather and it was held at the Selby Auditorium at USF Sarasota-Manatee.

 A video of the day’s talks is available here: Cuba and the Caribbean: What Now?